devme4f/ctf-writeup/README.md

 # CTF WriteUp
-My write-up for personal purpose, writing with my broken english and not logical explained
+My write-up for personal purpose, writing with my broken english and not logically explained